 The NuCypher DAO comprises the core stakeholders: the stakers that put up resources to run nodes for the network and serve users.
-NuCypher stakers will be able to validate issues, proposals, and changes that affect the daily operation of the network, with validation power directly proportional to the amount of tokens staked.
+NuCypher stakers will be able to validate issues, proposals, and changes that affect the operation of the network, with validation power directly proportional to the amount of tokens staked.
 These issues include proposed smart contract upgrades, changes to the global fee rates, and adjustments to other parameters of the NuCypher protocol and the DAO itself.
 Additionally, all NuCypher stakers will be able to submit proposals to the DAO, regardless of the size of their stake.

 Internally, the NuCypher DAO is powered by Aragon OS, which provides a secure and well-engineered implementation for DAOs based on Ethereum, and an intuitive user interface to interact with them.
 A central part of this DAO architecture is the Agent, a smart contract capable of executing proposals validated by the community of stakers.
 The NuCypher Network’s smart contracts are owned by the Agent which, in turn, is configured in such a way that it only executes actions that are validated by a majority of the staking community.